lucasdavies/textlocal-app/README.md

-# textlocal-app
+# Textlocal Demo App
-A demo app that demonstrates usage of the Textlocal service
+A demo app that demonstrates usage of the Textlocal service, written using Silex.